Dr. John Kelly

 President of Florida Atlantic University

 John Kelly was named the seventh president of Florida Atlantic University in January 2014, and quickly declared his intention to make FAU “America’s fastest-improving university.”
 The university has established a track record of relentless improvement under his transformational leadership, which includes doubling research expenditures, enrolling an all-time high number of National Merit Scholars, setting new records for private gifts to the FAU Foundation, increasing graduation and academic progress rates, and raising the profile of FAU’s athletics program.
-In 2020, for the first time in university history, FAU was ranked among the nation’s top public schools by U.S. News & World Report, landing at No. 140.
-In 2021, FAU moved up four spots to No. 136.
+FAU has been ranked among the nation’s top public schools by U.S. News & World Report since 2020.

 President Kelly began his academic career in 1982 as an assistant professor at Texas A&M University.
 Three years later, he went to Clemson, rising through the ranks to become professor and department head by 1991.
 He was named vice president for public service and agriculture in 1997 and vice president for economic development in 2010.